-When it comes to drainage at your home or at your buy to let property, there can be a whole host of confusing terms bandied around.
+When it comes to drainage at your home or at your buy-to-let property, there can be a whole host of confusing terms bandied around.
 This guide explains what some of the most common terms are and what they mean:

-- Foul sewage/water - domestic or industrial waste water i.e. washing facilities, WC's, sinks etc.
+Domestic or industrial waste water i.e. washing facilities, WC's, sinks etc.

-- Storm/surface water - rainwater from roofs, paths, drives, etc.
+Rainwater from roofs, paths, drives, etc.

-- Up/down stream - the direction of travel compared to the flow of water
+The direction of travel compared to the flow of water

 General maintenance advice

 We all know that prevention is better than the cure, but how does this apply to your drains?